mbrousil/brousil-science/content/home/welcome.md

   css_class:
 ---

-I’m a data manager for the Center for Environmental Research, Education and Outreach (CEREO) and research assistant for the Hampton Lab at Washington State University.
-My work covers a variety of topics and applications, including performing analyses, consulting on data organization and analysis, performing code review, and designing publication-quality graphics.
-I work on projects spanning the fields of limnology, ecology, entomology, and agriculture.
+I'm a research coordinator for the [WSU Decision Aid System](https://decisionaid.systems/).
+I organize and synthesize pest and climate data and use R to translate Integrated Pest Management (IPM) research into useful tools for decision makers in Washington State agriculture.
+I also develop new decision aid models and expand our IPM programs through research.

+Previously I was a data manager for the [Center for Environmental Research, Education and Outreach (CEREO)](cereo.wsu.edu/) and research assistant for the Hampton Lab at WSU.
+In those roles I worked on projects spanning the fields of limnology, ecology, entomology, and agriculture.
 I received my BA/BS in ecology and agriculture at The Evergreen State College and my MS in forestry sciences at California Polytechnic State University.
-Previously, I worked on agriculture and entomology research projects covering topics such as insect pollinator health and pollination services in the Pacific Northwest.